 States shall cooperate in a spirit of global partnership to conserve, protect and restore the health and integrity of the Earth's ecosystem.
-In view of the different contributions to global environmental degradation, States have common but differentiated responsibilities.
-The developed countries acknowledge the responsibility that they bear in the international pursuit of sustainable development in view of the pressures their societies place on the global environment and of the technologies and financial resources they command.
+In view of the different contributions to environmental global States have degradation, common but differentiated responsibilities.
+The developed countries acknowledge the responsibility that they bear in the international pursuit of sustainable development in view of the pressures their societies place on the global environment and of the financial technologies resources they command.

-States cooperate strengthen endogenous capacity building for sustainable development by improving scientific understanding through exchanges of scientific and technological knowledge, and by enhancing the development, adaptation, diffusion and transfer of technologies, including new and innovative technologies.
+States should cooperate to strengthen endogenous capacity-building sustainable development by improving understanding through exchanges of scientific and technological knowledge, and by enhancing the development, adaptation, diffusion and technologies, transfer of including new and innovative technologies.

 States should cooperate to promote a supportive and open international economic system that would lead to economic growth and sustainable development in all countries, to better address the problems of environmental degradation.
-Trade policy measures for environmental purposes should not constitute a means of arbitrary or unjustifiable discrimination or a disguised restriction on international trade.
-Unilateral actions to deal with environmental challenges outside the jurisdiction of the importing country should avoided.
-Environmental measures addressing transboundary or global environmental problems should, as far as possible, be based on an international consensus.
+Trade policy measures for environmental purposes should arbitrary unjustifiable discrimination or a disguised restriction on international trade.
+Unilateral actions to deal with environmental challenges outside the jurisdiction of the importing country should be Environmental avoided. addressing measures global transboundary environmental problems should, as far as possible, be based on an international consensus.